 In response Bill McChesney shoved the control stick down and to the left, simultaneously adding left rudder, in a descending turn to port [the left].
 A second later he saw a ‘shadow’ pass by at a very high rate of speed.
 Bill remarked, “That was the fourth Bf 109 going past.”
 McChesney decided during the next descent he would fire his .50-calbers at the persistent Bf 109 all the way down.

 Entering another dive, Bill triggered the eight machine guns for six seconds.
 McChesney went down and zoomed back skyward.
 The third Bf 109 climbed and banked away to go home.
 Bill then dove, pulled up and spotted a German nearby floating to earth beneath a parachute.
-Bill had shot down the pesky 109, the fighter having crashed into the trees below.
+He had shot down the pesky 109, the fighter having crashed into the trees below.
 Bill McChesney could have, but chose not to, fire upon the defeated and defenseless German airman as he dangled beneath his parachute.
 Afterward, he decided that not firing may have spared him from further enemy attack.
 Bill even recalled one of the German pilots saluting him when they broke off.

 The 9th Tactical Air Command and the Hell Hawks flew in direct support of General Hodges’ First Army.
 Hodges’ troops liberated Paris in large numbers and then moved through France and Belgium.
 The 365th arrived at Chievres, Belgium on 4 October 1944.
 The 365th was later cited by the Belgian government for assisting Allied armies in the period from the invasion of Normandy through the initial phases of the liberation of Belgium.